GWRon/GenusPrime/README.md

 # Build instructions
 Either build with BlitzMax (legacy/vanilla) or with BlitzMax NG (https://blitzmax.org).
-The game requires a module called "maxmod2.mod" which can be found:
+Optionally you could set the file "source/Dig/base.sfx.soundmanager.bmx" to use the rtAudio library as audio backend.
+The game then requires a module called "maxmod2.mod" which can be found:

 Vanilla: sources/Dig/external/maxmod2_lite.mod.zip